Last updated on March 25, 2026

 Jegantha, the Wellspring | Illustration by Chris Rahn

 Companion is a very controversial mechanic.
 Some people love the challenges and the extra power companions can bring, while other players get tired of battling Lurrus of the Dream-Den or Yorion, Sky Nomad decks again and again.
-Companions are very interesting in formats like Standard and Limited, because in these formats it’s risky and suboptimal to play companion decks, and the deckbuilding restrictions are real.
+Companion cards are very interesting in Limited formats, because it’s risky and suboptimal to play companion decks, and the deckbuilding restrictions are real.

 However, when we go to formats like Modern and Legacy with a much wider card pool, it’s very easy to play companion decks efficiently, so they’re the best thing to do in those formats.
-Today we’re going over all there is to know about companion rules, the power level controversy, and why WotC nerfed a whole mechanic.
+Today we go over all there is to know about companion rules, the power level controversy, and why WotC nerfed a whole mechanic.

 That doesn’t happen every day, so stay with me and we’ll go through the whole companion debate.